-TCM is used for calculating the economic values of environmental goods or services.
-It is mainly applied for determining the economic of recreation.
+Travel Cost Method is used for calculating the economic values of environmental goods or services.
+It is mainly applied for determining the economics of recreation.
 It can also serve as a basis for evaluating how an increase in entrance fees will affect the number of visitors.
-Peoples' willingness to pay for a site visit is thus estimated based on the number of trips they make at the different travel costs.
-This is called a revealed preference technique because it 'reveals' willingness to pay based on consumption behavior visitors (Healy et al., 2013).
+Willingness to pay for a site visit is thus estimated based on the number of trips they make at the different travel costs.
+This is called a revealed preference technique because it 'reveals' the willingness to pay based on the consumption behavior of visitors (Healy et al., 2013).